-Explanation of Benefit Codes in the Claim Header and in the Detail Lines
+Explanation of Benefit Codes in the Claim Header and in the Detail Lines each code, and the amount paid for a detail line item.

 EOB codes are four-digit numeric codes specific to ForwardHealth that correspond to a printed message about the status or action taken on a claim, claim detail, adjustment, or adjustment detail.